Looking for ways to use Google Analytics for SEO? Want to boost your site’s ranking in search results to get more visitors and pageviews?

 How to Write a Click-Worthy Headline

 The headline or title of your content is the very first thing a searcher will notice.
-Your headline should use keywords while also capturing their interest to make them want to visit your website.
+Your headline should use keywords while also capturing their interest and making it clear what the topic is about, so they want to visit your website.

 Using power words in your headlines is a great way to improve CTR.
 Power words spark an emotional response and convince your readers to click on your link.